tongdun/td-redis-operator/README.md

 $ helm install [RELEASE_NAME] td-redis-operator/td-redis-operator
 ```

-For details on the deployment process of `helm`, see <a href="https://github.com/tongdun/td-redis-operator/wiki/Install-td-redis-operator-via-HELM"> helm deployment document </a>.
+For detailed documentation on installation via `helm`, see <a href="https://github.com/tongdun/td-redis-operator/wiki/Install-td-redis-operator-via-HELM"> Installation documentation via HELM </a>.

-In addition to deploying with `helm`, you can also deploy with `kubectl` command:
+In addition to installing with `helm`, you can also install it via the `kubectl` command:

 ```
 $ kubectl apply -f https://raw.githubusercontent.com/tongdun/td-redis-operator/main/deploy/deploy.yaml